monarchwadia/monarchwadia.com-old/content/post/power-vacuums.md

 ---
-title: "Nature abhors a vacuum."
+title: "Nature abhors a vacuum.
+And what it has to do with Jewish mysticism"
 date: 2021-09-03T20:18:52-04:00
 draft: false
-description: "And what it has to do with Jewish mysticism."
+description: "All empty spaces must be filled.
+This is a basic pattern found in nature.
+But it is worth asking: what is vacuum?"
 ---

 All empty spaces must be filled.
 This is a basic pattern found in nature.
 But it is worth asking: what is vacuum?